mehrad-ghasemzadeh/Espammer/README.md

 # Espammer

-This tool is suitable for friends who want to swear at site admins
+This tool is for friends who want to swear at site admins